Even After 5 Years, Tamasha Still Pushes You To Write Your Own Myth

-4 Years ago, we witnessed the Tamasha of our lives mirrored in Imtiaz Ali’s film.
+5 years ago, we witnessed the Tamasha of our lives mirrored in Imtiaz Ali’s film.
 A film that almost mocks us by showcasing the monotonous life we have succumbed to.
 It is literally shouting at us.
 Asking us to separate from the herd we have comfortably blended into.
 Tamasha is a performance.
 We are the performers who are dancing to the society’s tune like a clown and dare we not obey the rules set by society.
 It’s only after we embrace what we truly are, we can put an end to this Tamasha.
-Even after 3 years, the film is still as effective and it continues to push us to write our own myth.
+Even after all these years, the film is still as effective and it continues to push us to write our own myth.

 ” Do not be satisfied by the stories that come before you.
 Unfold your own myth.”

 Tamasha is a celebration.
 Even in its somber & tortured tone, Imtiaz Ali manages to respect his own craft abiding by a story that might just be every man’s struggle.
 It decodes every single string in a person’s heart, ponders over the problem of becoming a soul-less robot & pushes the boundaries of existentialism in a glimmering, colorful stage of life.

 After the fabulous Highway, Tamasha seemed like a step back into the old Imtiaz Ali territory.
 But thankfully he has matured as a director.
 So he presents a film that serves like an ending to a story that Imtiaz wanted to throw across the floor right from the start.
 There are tid bits of all his films.
 His characters are broken, confused & overly enigmatic like Rockstar & they are playful & hippy like Love Aaj Kal.
 Because life is also a collection of stories and Imtiaz has presented life as a combination of stories, which, may or may not be always important.